WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

-The new Gibson ES-335 Dot, Antique Faded Cherry features a set of 57 Classic pickups which offer all the vintage style Gibson sound you need with enough versatility to turn your hand to any genre you wish.
+The new Gibson ES-335 Dot in Antique Faded Cherry features a set of 57 Classic pickups which offer all the vintage-style Gibson sound you need, with enough versatility to turn your hand to any genre you wish.

 Shop all Gibson ES-335 Guitars HERE.

-The Gretsch White Falcon is probably the coolest looking expensive guitar on the market, and really stands out from the crowd.
-This thing is not for the shy guitarists out there!
+The Gretsch White Falcon is probably the coolest-looking guitar on the market.
+This thing really stands out from the crowd and is not for the shy guitarists out there!

-We love it as it includes two high-sensitive Filter'Tron humbucking pickups which are capable of providing lush, glass like cleans and more than comfortable when you throw some distortion at them.
+We love this guitar as it includes two highly-sensitive Filter'Tron humbucking pickups which are capable of providing lush, glass-like cleans whilst remaining more than comfortable when you throw some distortion at them.

 Shop all Gretsch Guitars HERE.

 6. CHARVEL GUITARS

 Next up we have the Charvel Satchel Signature Pro-Mod DK Electric Guitar Green Bengal.
 Now, at just over £1000 it’s not an unobtainable guitar but it’s certainly not cheap – and for good reason.